Ronit1909-ops/Credit-Card-Fraud-Detection/README.md

 Class Balancing: The dataset is highly imbalanced, so SMOTE (Synthetic Minority Over-sampling Technique) was applied to balance the classes.
 Train-Test Split: Data was divided into training and testing sets to evaluate model performance.
 </p>
+<h4>Key Challenges and Considerations</h4>
+<p>Imbalanced Dataset: Handling the severe class imbalance was critical for achieving meaningful results.
+Overfitting: Regularization techniques, such as dropout and batch normalization, were used to control overfitting.</p>
+<h4>Conclusion</h4>
+<p>This project highlights how deep learning can be leveraged to improve fraud detection accuracy in the financial industry.
+The model can assist financial institutions in minimizing losses from fraud while providing an enhanced level of security for consumers.</p>